Maximize Your VO2 Max

 Lactate Intervals

-Lactate intervals are the toughest kind of VO2 max training.
+Lactate intervals are the toughest kind of VO2max training.
 Make sure you build up a fairly high level of fitness with 30/30, 60/60 and hill intervals before you move on to lactate intervals.
 It is best to do this type of workout on the track.
-Warm up with at least 10 minutes of easy jogging and then run hard for 800 (two laps on a full-size track) to 1200 meters (three laps on a full-size track) around the track.
+Warm up with at least 10 minutes of easy jogging and then run hard for 800 (one-half lap) to 1200 meters (1.5 laps) around the track.
 Now reduce your pace to an easy jog for 400 meters.

 Run shorter intervals (800m) in your first lactate intervals workout of a given training cycle and then move upward.
-Do a total of about 5000m of fast running in these workouts (6 to 7 x 800m, 5 x 1000m, 4 x 1200m).
+Do a total of about 5000m of fast running in these workouts (6-7 x 800m, 5 x 1000m, 4 x 1200m).
 Again, try to run the fastest pace that you can sustain through the last interval without slowing down.